 Beetroot Chaas (Beetroot Buttermilk, Chukandar Chaas) is your regular spiced buttermilk with a healthy twist of beetroot.
 Beetroot adds a mild sweetness, earthy flavor, and vibrant pink hue to this drink making it very interesting.

 It is a refreshing summer cooler, that will definitely give you instant relief from the scorching heat.

 This recipe is vegetarian and gluten-free and can be easily doubled or tripled.

 Beetroot Buttermilk Benefits

-Chukandar or beetroot helps in increasing the blood flow and it even lowers the blood pressure.
+Chukandar or beetroot helps in increasing blood flow and even lowers blood pressure.

 Buttermilk, on the other hand, clears the stomach and aids in smooth digestion.